Eduardo Feinmann

 Guillermo Eduardo Feinmann (born 31 October 1958 in Buenos Aires) is an Argentine journalist, columnist, and lawyer.
-He works on Radio Rivadavia and La Nación.
+He works on Radio Mitre and A24.

 He was a political columnist in the radio program El Oro y el Moro on Radio 10, and also was the host of the news program El Diario on channel C5N.

 His confrontational and direct style has led him to make controversial statements.
 Feinmann describes himself as center-right and is against legalization of drugs and abortion;

 he is also recognized as a conservative.